 Don’t wait to find out whether you have an adverse credit history by applying for a Parent PLUS loan.
 Check your credit report in advance.
 You are entitled to receive a free copy of your credit report at annualcreditreport.com every 12 months from Equifax, Experian, and TransUnion, the three national credit reporting agencies.

 Carefully review your credit report for derogatory marks.
 These marks are what will determine if your credit history is adverse or not.
 If you see any derogatory marks you believe were made in error, you can dispute those errors with the credit reporting companies.
 This can take some time, so be sure to get a copy of your credit report ahead of time to prepare for Parent PLUS Loan filing deadlines.

 If you have a low FICO credit score, but you do not have any of the adverse credit criteria, you are eligible for a Parent PLUS loan.
 The Parent PLUS loan does not depend on credit scores or debt-to-income ratios.

-If you do have adverse credit history, there are several steps you can take to still qualify for a Parent PLUS loan.
+If you do have an adverse credit history, there are several steps you can take to still qualify for a Parent PLUS loan.

 - Repair your credit.
-Adverse credit does not have to be permanent.
+Bad credit does not have to be permanent.
 If possible, you can make payments on delinquent accounts and bring them up-to-date, curing the delinquency.
-Afterward, your credit score may still be low, but you might no longer have an adverse credit history, allowing you to qualify for a Parent PLUS Loan.
+Afterward, your credit score may still be low, but you might no longer have bad credit, and you may qualify for a student loan.

 - Find an endorser.
 If you are unable to appeal the adverse credit determination or repair your credit, you have the option of using an endorser.
 An endorser, much like a cosigner, is someone who agrees to repay the Parent PLUS Loan if you are unable to do so.
-Endorsers need to undergo a credit check and cannot have adverse credit history.
+Endorsers need to undergo a credit check and cannot have an adverse credit history.
 The endorser cannot be the child on whose behalf the Parent PLUS Loan is borrowed.

 If you do gain eligibility through the appeals process or with the help of an endorser, you will need to take one more step, PLUS Loan Credit Counseling, before securing the loan.